canonical/platform-engineering-docs/onboarding/how-to/local-synapse-deployed-with-production-terraform-plans.md

 Theses repositories require ssh to be downloaded, so the new VM does not have the credentials.
-There are several fixes to the problem, an easy one is to mount the `.ssh` directory in the host, and then umount it after `terraform init` (as having that directory mounted will break many things with multipass).
+There are several fixes to the problem, an easy one is to mount the `.ssh` directory in the host, and then `umount` it after `terraform init` (as having that directory mounted will break many things with Multipass).
 Than can be done configuring the `.ssh/config` like this:
 ```
 Host git.launchpad.net